Code-Institute-Submissions/MazeGym-MS1/README.md

 _Home_

-Background pictures shows strong and  confident woman, what motivates people.Home page includes website logo in navigation bar.
+Background picture shows strong and confident person, it motivates people.
+Home page includes website logo in navigation bar.
 Sign In form easy to find in Navigation Bar.
 New member able to Sign In and get first class for free.
 There is links to about, classes and gallery sections.

 _About_